-Pursuant to the requirements of Article 10(2) of EU Regulation 537/2014 we provide the following information in our Independent Auditor's Report, which is required in addition to the requirements of International Standards of Auditing.
+Pursuant to the requirements of Article 10(2) of European Union ("EU") Regulation 537/2014 we provide the following information in our Independent Auditor's Report, which is required in addition to the requirements of ISAs.

-Date of our appointment and period of engagement
+Date of appointment and period of engagement

 We were first appointed auditors of the Company by the General Meeting of the Company's members in 1988.
 Our appointment has been renewed annually by shareholder resolution.
-Our total uninterrupted period of engagement is 32 years covering the periods ending 31 December 1987 to 31 December 2017.
+Our total uninterrupted period of engagement is 32 years covering the periods ending 31 December 1987 to 31 December 2018.

-Consistency of the additional report to the Audit Committee
+Consistency of auditors' report with the additional report to the Audit Committee

-Our audit opinion is consistent with the additional report presented to the Audit Committee dated 26 April 2018.
+We confirm that our audit opinion is consistent with the additional report presented to the Audit Committee dated 11 April 2019.